Learning Deep Stochastic Optimal Control Policies using Forward-Backward SDEs: Conclusions

 \section{Conclusions}

-In this paper, we proposed the Deep FBSDE Control algorithm, with both \ac{FC}-based and a novel LSTM-based architecture, to solve finite time horizon \acl{SOC} problems for nonlinear systems with control-affine dynamics.
-Our work relies on prior work on importance sampling of FBSDEs and the efficiency of recurrent neural networks in the ability to capture the temporal dependence of the value function and its gradient.
+In this paper, we proposed the Deep FBSDE Control algorithm that utilizes fully connected and recurrent layers based on the LSTM network architecture.
+The proposed algorithm solves finite time horizon \acl{SOC} problems for nonlinear systems with control-affine dynamics and constraints in the controls.

-There are three observations that are essential for the application of the proposed methods to robotic and autonomous systems.
-In particular, the LSTM-based architecture is capable of providing smooth controls in stark contrast of the \ac{FC}-based architecture.
-This feature makes the LSTM-based architecture suitable for deployment to real robotic systems.
-The second observation is that the importance sampling approach is key for scaling the proposed algorithms to high dimensional systems.
-While the aforementioned importance sampling scheme was first introduced in \cite{exarchos2016learning}, the LSTM-based architecture introduced in this work significantly increases its effectiveness to high dimensional systems.

-Finally our control-constrained stochastic optimal control formulation is essential for robotic control applications since it is very often the case that robotics systems operate under the presence of saturation input limits and control constrains.
-In terms of future research, there are directions in terms of alternative neural network architecture and stochastic control problem formulations.
+The architectures presented in this paper can be extended in many different ways, some of which include:

+\begin{itemize} \item \textbf{Risk-Sensitive and Min-Max \acl{SOC}:} This type of \acl{SOC} problems result in the so-called Hamilton-Jacobi-Bellman-Isaacs PDE.
+The min-max formulations are typically used to model stochastic disturbances with unknown mean.
+Solving these \ac{SOC} problems will result in robust policies in robotics.

+\item \textbf{\acl{SOC} of systems with generalized stochasticities:} For systems with L\'{e}vy and jump-diffusion noise, the resulting HJB equation is a partial-integro-differential equation.
+Stochastic models that include jump-diffusions could be used to model wind-gust or ground forces in terrestrial vehicles.

+\item \textbf{Non-affine control dynamics:} Very often in robotics dynamics are represented by function approximators such as \acp{DNN} or \ac{GPs}.
+This choice results in dynamics that are non-affine in controls.
+A potential new direction is to generalize the Deep FBSDE Control algorithm for such representations. \end{itemize}